Harriet Hay Registered Member MBACP (Accred)

 Experience with a general counselling agency

-Experience counselling individuals, their families and carers dealing with Multiple Sclerosis
+Experience counselling individuals, their families and carers dealing with Multiple Sclerosis and other neurological disorders

 Background 25 years as a nurse specialising in critical care